Oleshky: Tsarist Russia and the Soviet Union

-Oleshky was occupied by German troops on September 10, 1941.
-In late September or early October 1941, some 800 Jews from Oleshky and its vicinity were murdered at a site east of the town.
-In 1943, the children of mixed marriages between Jews and non-Jews were murdered in Oleshky.
+Tsiurupynsk was occupied by German troops on 10 September 1941.
+In late September or early October 1941, some 800 Jews from Tsiurupynsk and its vicinity were murdered at a site east of the town.
+In 1943, the children of mixed marriages between Jews and non-Jews were murdered in Tsiurupynsk.
+According to Soviet sources, a total of 2,160 civilians in Oleshky and neighboring localities were murdered by the Nazis, and 356 were deported to Germany for forced labor.
+Tsiurupynsk itself was liberated by the Red Army on 4 November 1943, but German troops held onto a bridgehead near the Tsiurupynsk railway station nearby until 20 December 1943.